gauravpatil123/INFO-656-Final/README.md

 # INFO-656-Final
-A Feedback Logger App of InST Project.
+This repository holds the Feedback Logger Web App project created for the InST Project.

 **App Contents**
 - About